ValksGodotTools/GodotModulesCSharp-Old/README.md

 # GodotLuaModdingTest
-Just found out that this is a thing https://docs.godotengine.org/en/3.4/tutorials/export/exporting_pcks.html so use this.
-There is no point to using Lua over that.
-I guess if you have a C# project that does not use Godot and you want to add Lua this project would be a good reference on how to do that.
+Just found out that this is a thing https://docs.godotengine.org/en/3.4/tutorials/export/exporting_pcks.html although as of writing this it will not work with C# projects because of this issue https://github.com/godotengine/godot/issues/36828.
+If your project is 100% GDScript then by all means use PCK files instead of this.

 This project was created to better understand MoonSharp (Lua) for implementing modding into a game.
 The project has evolved into a template to be used in other Godot C# games to add Lua modding support.